 “Church Going presents in concentrated form an image of the post-war Welfare State Englishman…..
 It is the image of a shabby Englishman who is not concerned with his appearance but who is poor, having a bike not a car, who is gauche (or clumsy) but full of agnostic piety; who is under-fed, under-paid, over-taxed, hopeless, bored and wry. ”Alfred Alvarez on Critical Analysis of Church Going

 It is right that from a secular point of view, chaos is reflected in the hearts of people, therefore, they are hopeless.
 Hope is necessary to find peace in religion which lacks in this case.

 Stanzas V, VI & VII Critical Analysis of Church Going:

-There may be many meanings of the poem.
-It is also possible that the poet is criticizing people; they go to churches so that their destinies can be changed.
+There may be many meanings in the poem.
+It is also possible that the poet is criticising people; they go to churches to bring change to their destinies.
 They should struggle instead of just praying.
-Visiting church twice a day does not give anyone success but hard work gives them the same.
-When people go to church time and again and they do not find anything they give up on their prayers.
+Visiting church twice a day does not give anyone success but hard work may provide them.
+When people go to church time and again and do not find anything they give up on their prayers.
 They should know that God helps those who help themselves.
-Only prayer is not enough, struggle and hard work is also necessary.
+Only prayer is not enough, struggle and hard work are also necessary.

 It is also possible that after world war people became hopeless; there was neither charm nor peace in their lives, therefore, they did not find churches helpful.
 The poet may be a frustrated hopeless person who is not expecting any good future.

-So far as artistic qualities of the poet are concerned, this poem is a masterpiece.
+So far as the artistic qualities in the poem are concerned, the poem is a masterpiece.
 Like some other poems of Philip Larkin, this poem is also a dramatic monologue.
 It is full of symbols.
 A lot of symbols can be found in it.
 Images are also there.
-Meanings of the poem depend on minds of readers.
-For example, some consider it a religious poem, whereas remaining secular.
-In short, the poem is finest piece of literature.
+The meanings of the poem depend on the minds of the readers.
+For example, some consider it a religious poem whereas remaining secular.
+In short, the poem is the finest piece of literature.